SLMillar/silly-reminder/en/step_1.md

 ### Choose some poses

-You will need to decide on silly faces or poses that you will make whenever you push a micro:bit button.
+You will need to decide on some silly faces or poses that you will make whenever you push a micro:bit button.
 Here are some ideas for poses:

 + A big cheesy grin
 + Jumping jacks